sphinx-contrib/httpdomain/doc/index.rst

          nothing to do with docstrings.
 It just excludes specified endpoints.

          .. _undoc-members: http://sphinx.pocoo.org/ext/autodoc.html#directive-automodule

+   ``blueprints``
+      Only include specified blueprints in generated references.

+      .. versionadded:: 1.1.9

    ``undoc-blueprints``
       Excludes specified blueprints from generated references.